ammarhakim/gkyl-doc/source_archive/gkyl/App/Moment/Moments.rst

 * The sources that couples the plasma species momenta and electromagnetic fields are described :ref:`here<devFluidSrc>` and more comprehensively in [Wang+2020]_.

-This App solves the hyperbolic and source parts parts of the coupled system separately and apply high accuracy schemes on both.
+This App solves the hyperbolic and source parts of the coupled system separately and applies high accuracy schemes on both.

 * Ignoring sources, the homogeneous equations of the fluid moments and electromagneic fields are solved separately using a high-resolution wave-propagation finite-volume method described in [Hakim+2006]_.
 The main time-step size constraint comes from the speed of light.